About our data

 The Graduate Outcomes (GO) survey collects information from students 15 months after they finish their course.
 It asks them what they are currently doing, how much they are earning, and their perceptions of work following their graduation from their course.
 This survey is undertaken by the Higher Education Statistics Agency (HESA).

-Our ‘earnings and employment’ page provides more information on how to use the data provided on Discover Uni.
+Our earnings and employment’ page provides more information on how to use the data provided on Discover Uni.

-The data we show on Discover Uni is from the most recent Graduate Outcomes survey, which covers graduates who finished their higher education courses between August 2019 and July 2020.
-This is sometimes combined with survey data from the previous Graduate Outcomes survey (of 2018-19 graduates).
+The data we show on Discover Uni is from the most recent Graduate Outcomes survey, which covers graduates who finished their higher education courses between August 2020 and July 2021.
+This is sometimes combined with survey data from the previous Graduate Outcomes survey (of 2019-20 graduates).
 We combine two years of survey data when there are not enough students in the most recent year of data for us to publish it.
 It will be noted on each course page whether the data is using one year or two years of survey data.

 We use Graduate Outcomes data to compile the statistics in several sections on our course pages.
 Before we publish any figures based on the Graduate Outcomes survey, we first ensure that there are at least 10 people who responded for the course or subject being reported and that they make up at least half (50%) of the people who could have responded.